ruifontes/virtualReview/readme.md

 Then simply navigate the shown textbox as you do in any other text content.
 You can press Escape to close the virtual revision window.

+## Changes for 2.2

+* When windows are minimized or if the foreground window has no title, NVDA will record this fact when displaying virtual review window.

 ## Changes for 2.1

 * The title of the screen under virtual review will be included.